BadIdeaFactory/corporate/documents/operating.md

-is passed by a Complete Consensus of Corporate Overlords or (2) the Hive Mind fails to hold a single meeting with quorum for a period of a consecutive year, (3) everyone dies / there are no more Corporate Overlords, or (4) if all Corporate Overlords identify as hetero cis white men.
+is passed by a Complete Consensus of Corporate Overlords or (2) the Hive Mind fails to hold a single meeting with quorum for a period of a consecutive year, (3) everyone dies / there are no more Corporate Overlords, or (4) if all Corporate Overlords identify as cis-hetero white men.

 ### Continuance of Company
 If a Corporate Overlord leaves BIFFUD, dies, or uploads their brain to the